- Bluetooth Denial of Service vulnerability

 - -Motorola S55

-- -Conceptronic (CBTU) Bluetooth dongle on Windows 2003 (vulnerable is
+- -Conceptronic (CBTU) Bluetooth dongle on Windows 2003 (vulnerable

 windows BT stack implemetation...)